 Have you got a fuelling strategy in place?

 Your body can only store enough carbohydrate for around 90 minutes of exercise, so if you're going to be running for over 90 minutes, you'll need to consider a fuelling strategy that will enable you to top up your glycogen stores by eating and/or drinking on the run.
 You can do this with sports drinks but energy gels provide concentrated carbohydrate that is easily digestible on the go.
 Pop the gels in your pocket/drinks belt or pin them to your shorts and take one every 30 minutes.

 Even in cold weather you'll need to have a hydration strategy in place.
 It is vital to take on fluid in the early stages of the race, even if you don’t feel as if you need it.
 Drinking little and often is the best strategy to ensure that you remain hydrated and prevent any gastrointestinal issues.

 Are you ready for rapid refuelling and recovery?

-Recovery after a half marathon is paramount as whether you’re an elite or a casual runner, there’s no question about it; 13.1 miles is a substantial effort.
+Recovery after a half marathon is paramount as whether you’re an elite or a casual runner, there’s no question about it; a half marathon is a substantial effort.
 Within the first 24 hours after racing, your highest priorities in terms of recovery are initiating muscle repair and replenishing your muscle glycogen stores, so post-race refuelling is crucial if you want to enhance recovery.
 The window immediately post-exercise is when your body is most able to absorb nutrients which are critical for the body to repair and regenerate itself.
 Aim to consume a snack or recovery shake containing a blend of carbohydrate and between 10 and 20g of protein within 30 minutes of finishing.
 Ensure that you have plenty of post-race snacks to hand in your kit bag, particularly if you have a long journey home.